Micnasr/Alcohol-Monitor/README.md

 </p>

 ## Problems we ran into 😰
-* Incorperating time into elapsed time calculations
+* Incorporating time into elapsed time calculations
 * UseState hooks constantly delayed
 * Reading data from database